How To Get Rid of Furniture In Japan: An Easy Guide

 These items, including large appliances and PCs, are difficult to dispose of in Ogi City, Saga, Kyushu, and throughout Japan.

-Some key items in Japan are special due to the Home Appliance Recycling Law.
-These items are:
+Some key items in Japan are considered "special" due to the Home Appliance Recycling Law.
+These items include the following:

 There are three options to get rid of these items: